-'POPPET' is a 'Leisure 17' sailing boat built by Cobramould in Essex in approximately 1970/71.
+'POPPET' is a 'Leisure 17' sailing boat built by Cobramould in Essex during approximately 1970/71.

-The owner of the boatyard where Poppet is presently being stored fondly remembers a previous owner undertaking an annual return trip from Essex to Holland across the North Sea when the boat was known as 'MAHOPAK II'.
+The owner of the boatyard where Poppet is being stored fondly remembers a previous owner making an annual return trip from Essex to Holland across the North Sea when the boat was then known as 'MAHOPAK II'.

 Whilst cleaning the gelcoat on the topsides a previous name of 'Lovely Lass' could be seen worn into the gelcoat.
 Unfortunately little else is known about her history.

-Our tiny Leisure 17 was chosen as the project boat for several reasons: large production numbers meant a negotiable purchase price, good availability of spares and knowledge from the Leisure Owners Association, she was local to inspect and purchase, and the L17 model has a recorded history of making an Atlantic crossing in 1968/69 when one was sailed by John Adam.
-The Leisure 17 is also the first mass-production Fibreglass boat to make an ocean crossing!
+The tiny Leisure 17 was chosen as the project boat for several reasons: large production numbers meant a negotiable purchase price, good availability of spares and knowledge from the Leisure Owners Association, she was local to inspect and purchase, and the L17 model has a recorded history of making an Atlantic crossing in 1968/69 when one was sailed by John Adam.
+The Leisure 17 is also the first standard production Fibreglass boat to make an ocean crossing*!

-Poppet boat was stripped back of all its fittings and components to a bare hull at the beginning of 2020 ready for a full refit and some upgrades.
-This will help to ensure that the boat is safe for an Atlantic Crossing in December 2021.
-More information about the fit out and works will be included in our blog.
+Poppet was stripped back of her fittings and components to a bare hull in 2020 ready for a full refit and some upgrades.
+This will help to ensure that the boat is safe for an Atlantic Crossing in December 2022.
+More information about the fit out and works will be included in the blog.